zachbellay/blog/content/daily/defending-anne-hsu.md

 ### Venting Personal Frustration

 Despite voting Democrat, and being liberal, I get really frustrated when people "on my team" who are usually much more radically left bash people who clearly care about minorities because the language they used wasn't perfect.
-Others have made the comparision, but this puritanical obsession by the left to ensure that the language deployed must be exact otherwise you will be a blasphemer just breeds resentment by people who would otherwise support causes for people who are oppressed.
+Others have made the comparison, but this puritanical obsession by the left to ensure that the language deployed must be exact otherwise you will be a blasphemer just breeds resentment by people who would otherwise support causes for people who are oppressed.
 I really don't understand why people on the left constantly want to yell at people who are genuinely trying to do the right thing and make the world a better place.

 Something I think the left needs a lot more of is compassion and patience.
 There is so much constant outrage at minor "offenses" that it puts a chilling effect on having any sort of discussion, which just stymies any sort of progress.